coderamos/workout/README.md

-## TEMPLATE | NextJS with TypeScript
+## WORKOUT | The best places to work with technology

-##### nextjs, typescript, styled-componets, storybook, jest, react testing library and more...
+##### reactjs, brisbane, styled-componets, berlin, jest, tokyo, react, new york, react testing library, sydney and more...

 ---

 ### ABOUT THIS PROJECT

-This project is a template for ReactJS project.
-This template was built with NextJS and TypeScript.
-Made by [Diego Ramos](https://www.linkedin.com/in/coderamos/)
+This project was developed to help people find the best places to work with technology.
+Made by [Diego Silva](https://www.linkedin.com/in/coderamos/)

 ---